dotlang/language/basics.md

 ## Sequence

 1. Sequence is similar to array in other languages.
 It represents a fixed-size block of memory with elements of the same type, `T`, and is shows with `[T]` notation.
-2. You can initialize a sequence with a sequence literal (Example 1).
+2. You can initialize a sequence with a sequence literal (First example).
 3. You refer to elements inside sequence using `x[i]` notation where `i` is index number.
 4. `[]` represents an empty sequence.
 5. Referring to an index outside sequence will throw a runtime error.
-6. Core defines built-in functions for sequence for common operations: `slice, map, reduce, filter, anyMatch, allMatch, ...`.
+6. Core defines built-in functions for sequence for common operations: `slice, map, reduce, filter, anyMatch, allMatch, ...`

 **Examples**